KDCube is built around apps

 GET /api/integrations/static/{tenant}/{project}/{bundle_id}/{path}

-The endpoint serves files from the bundle's stable bundle_storage_root()/ui/ subtree.
+The endpoint serves files from the app's stable filesystem-backed bundle_storage_root()/ui/ subtree.
 Missing paths fall back to index.html for client-side routing.
 A <base> tag is injected into index.html so relative assets resolve correctly.

 i